offen/website/homepage/content/articles/0100-matomo.md

 ### Operators and users as equal parties

-To address the above mentioned issues we develop a fair and lightweigt web analytics tool that treats operators and users as equal parties.
-It is called Offen and is [available as a beta version.](https://www.offen.dev/get-started/)
+To address the above mentioned issues we develop a fair, self hosted and lightweigt web analytics tool that treats operators and users as equal parties.
+It is called Offen and is [available as a production ready version.](https://www.offen.dev/get-started/)

 *Offen's default is to NOT collect any data.* Usage data is collected after opt-in only.
 If users choose to opt in, they have full access to their data.
 They can delete it any time or opt out completly.